kiali/kiali.io/content/en/docs/Configuration/rbac.md

 ```

 {{% alert color="info" %}}
-If needed, you can reduce the set of write privileges to prevent users changing
+If needed, you can reduce the set of write privileges to prevent users from changing
 unwanted resources.
 {{% /alert %}}